theupdateframework/pep-on-pypi-with-tuf/README.rst

 mismatch detection [81].
 Replace an existing package with a malicious ver- sion.
 If developers are signing packages, the developer sig- natures will not match the package and will be detected and rejected.
-However, in the case of the legacy model, the online binned-packages role signs for packages.
+However, in the case of the legacy model, the online bins-packages role signs for packages.
 When the packages role delegates to a claimed project, the repository tool checks that the hashes of its packages are valid.
 The attack will be detected at this point.
 Add a project to the new-projects role.
-This is equiv- alent to registering a new project through the normal inter- face.
-Since registering project names is open to any devel- oper, this is not an attack.
+This is equivalent to registering a new project through the normal interface.
+Since registering project names is open to any developer, this is not an attack.

 In order to be able to safely restore from static snapshots later in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy